Arterasauras/ChatGpt-Review-Analysis/README.md

   -   Removing duplicate entries
   -   Cleaning text data by converting to lowercase and removing punctuation

-2. Sentiment Analysis Sentiment analysis is performed using TextBlob.
+Sentiment Analysis: Sentiment analysis is performed using TextBlob.
 Polarity Range: -1 to +1 Indicates whether a review is negative, neutral, or positive.
 Subjectivity Range: 0 to 1 Measures whether a review is factual or opinion-based.
 Reviews are categorized into: - Positive - Neutral - Negative

-3. Text Analysis The project extracts meaningful information from review text using:
+Text Analysis The project extracts meaningful information from review text using:

   -  Frequent Word Analysis Identifies the most commonly used words across reviews.
   -  TF-IDF Keyword Extraction Highlights important keywords that appear frequently and carry contextual significance.